 The UK Government has announced that the earliest age you can take your pension will increase from 55 to 57 from 6 April 2028.
-This does not apply if you have to take your pension early due to ill health.
 See 'planned increase to normal minimum pension age'.

 The Scheme

 This guide briefly describes the membership conditions and main Scheme benefits that apply if you pay into the LGPS after 31 March 2015.